brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 # AI Computer Vision For Dummies (Biologists/Ecologists)

+This guide was prepared and tested on a windows 10 and windows 11 computer.
+Using the CMD line code will most certainly fail on a Mac (but should be pretty close) though the python code should be the same.
+Also, for most of this guide, the folder paths will start with the AI_Project folder from this github repository that you will soon download, and everything before that will be replaced by C:\Your\Folder\Path\To\ or C:\...\AI_Project

 ## Order of Operations
 1. Preparing your Computer.
 Adds python 3.11 and all needed packages to your computer to do the deep neural network computer vision work.
 2. Annotate Images (This assumes you have images you want to work on)